Why You Need Professional Beetle Pest Control in Illinois

 - Birch trees

-Every year, Japanese beetles destroy many crops in the Eastern and Midwestern United States.
-They “skeletonize” leaves, which means they eat all the tissue in a leaf except the veins, leaving only a skeleton behind.
+Every year, Japanese beetles destroy crops in the Eastern and Midwestern United States.
+They ‘skeletonize’ leaves, which means they eat all the tissue in a leaf except the veins and leave only a skeleton behind.
 They also bite into fruits and flower buds.

 Long-Term Effects on Plants

-If you have healthy older trees, they can survive an attack by Japanese beetles.
-But if you have younger trees or other plants that were struggling to begin with, Japanese beetles can kill or permanently damage them.
+If you have healthy older trees, they’ll likely survive an attack by Japanese beetles.
+Sadly, younger trees or other plants that were struggling to begin with are more susceptible to permanent damage.

-If you have a garden or an orchard, your herbs, vegetables, and fruits can survive a small amount of damage from Japanese beetles.
-But if the infestation continues too long, your plants may not be able to grow or produce as much food as you would like.
+If you have a garden or an orchard, your herbs, vegetables, and fruits can survive a small amount of damage.
+If the infestation continues too long, your plants may not be able to grow or produce as much food as you would like or expect.

 If you have Japanese beetles on your property, you’ll see these signs: